everytrade-io/everytrade-pages/README.md

 # [WhaleBooks](https://whalebooks.com/) - Release Notes
 NOTE: To get notified quickly about new releases and other important information join our [WhaleBooks Telegram channel](https://t.me/whalebooks).

+## Version 2022.11.091229

+**This version migrates the database to the new type.
+You can get a faster response.
+Focused performance optimizations will be delivered later.
+If you find bugs, please let us know.**

 ## Version 2022-10-19T0935